-Since September 2022, J.P.
-Morgan has made unconditional and irrevocable donations of \$600,000, in the aggregate, to Start Small Think Big to support one or several diverse entrepreneurship projects.
+J.P.
+Morgan has previously agreed to make an unconditional and irrevocable donation of \$200,000 to Start Small Think Big to support one or several diverse entrepreneurship projects.
 According to Start Small Think Big, these projects are part of a larger initiative that aims to promote financial security and stimulate economic activity in marginalized communities.
 There is no assurance that these projects will be successful or be completed as intended.
-These donations and the amount of these donations are not contingent on the sale of the CDs and will not impact the final terms of the CDs.
+This donation and the amount of this donation are not contingent on the sale of the CDs and will not impact the final terms of the CDs.